 The DFL-600's firewall is pre-programmed to recognize and block many commonly used intrusion methods from computers on the WAN (Internet), from one computer to another on the LAN, and from computers on your LAN to the WAN.
 In addition, you can define a Port Filter Policy that will set additional intrusion criteria for the DFL-600's firewall to block connections.
 When a serious intrusion attempt is detected (that is, when a large number of packets consistent with a commonly used intrusion method are detected by the DFL-600) the IP address, the protocol used, and the corresponding port number is determined and entered into the DFL-600's Intruder Blacklist.

-Once the intruder's information is entered, the DFL-600's firewall will block packets from this location from crossing the DFL-600 (from the WAN to the LAN, from two computers on the LAN, or from the LAN to the WAN).
+Once the intruder's information is entered, the DFL-600 (from the WAN to the LAN, from two computers on the LAN, or from the LAN to the WAN).